Grishma14-crypto/my-first-project-repo/README.md

 Event events[MAX_EVENTS]; // Array to store events int eventCount = 0;       // Number of stored events

-// Function to calculate the first day of the month using Zeller's Congruence int getFirstDayOfMonth(int month, int year) {
+// Function to get first day of the month using Zeller's Congruence int getFirstDayOfMonth(int month, int year) {
     if (month < 3) {
         month += 12;